Jason C. Buckel: Fiscal issues

+In January 2026, amid a $1.5 billion budget deficit, Buckel supported cuts to the Blueprint for Maryland's Future, saying that while the education reforms were well-intentioned and that some elements are worth keeping, the state could not afford to fully implement the reforms and that lawmakers had to be "fiscally responsible to your taxpayers".
+He also called for halting raises for some state employees while ensuring proper staffing and funding for law enforcement and mental health services.

+In March 2026, following a spike in gas prices as a result of the 2026 Iran war, Buckel proposed a 30-day gas tax holiday.

+In August 2026, during debate on a proposed constitutional amendment on redistricting, Buckel introduced an amendment that would require a supermajority of both chambers of the Maryland General Assembly to approve any tax increases.

 Gun policy

 Buckel does not support gun control regulations, saying that the government "does not have a right" to regulate firearms.
 In March 2022, during a debate on a bill that would ban sales of privately made firearms, Buckel introduced an amendment that would strengthen convictions for people convicted of firearm theft.
 The amendment was rejected on a vote of 50–80.

 Housing

 During the 2024 legislative session, Buckel opposed legislation to give tenants the right of first refusal if the property owner of their residence seeks to sell the property, saying that it would disincentivize developers from building in Maryland.

 Immigration

-Buckel opposed legislation introduced in the 2021 legislative session that prohibited state and local governments from providing records or data to Immigration and Customs Enforcement for the purpose of civil immigration enforcement.
+During the 2021 legislative session, Buckel opposed a bill that would prohibit state and local governments from providing records or data to Immigration and Customs Enforcement (ICE) for the purpose of civil immigration enforcement.

+In January 2026, Buckel opposed legislation to ban counties from entering into 287(g) program agreements with ICE, calling efforts to do so "performative virtue signaling".
+In February 2026, during debate on a bill that would allow a civil claim against anyone who violated another's constitutional rights under color of law, he unsuccessfully sought to amend the bill to require an internal or independent investigation to determine that a federal officer had infringed on someone's civil rights before the individual could sue the officer.
+He also opposed a bill to impose minimum mandatory safety standards on private immigration detention facilities, citing the Supremacy Clause.

 Labor

 Buckel opposes right-to-work laws, calling them "not necessary and not feasible."
 He also supports providing workers with prevailing wages on government projects.
 In September 2024, Buckel wrote a letter to Governor Wes Moore calling on him to repeal an executive order requiring state agencies to consider a company's use of project labor agreements when awarding contracts on large-scale public works projects, arguing that it puts local construction workers at a disadvantage to out-of-state employees.